zalando-nakadi/nakadi-manual/docs/using/comparison.md

 The basic abstraction in SQS is a queue, which is quite different from a Nakadi / Kafka stream.

-- SQS does not guarantee the message order in a queue, although it "makes a best effort to preserve it".
-SQS provides at-least-once delivery of messages, so applications should be designed to be idempotent.

 - SQS queues are durable and highly available.
 A queue can hold an unlimited number of messages, with a maximum message retention of 2 weeks.
 Each message carries an opaque text payload (max.
 256KB).
 In addition to that, messages can have up to 10 message attributes, which can be read without inspecting the payload.

 - Each message in an SQS queue can only be consumed once.
 In the case of multiple consumers, each one would typically use a dedicated SQS queue, which are all hooked up to a shared Amazon SNS topic that provides the fanout.
 When a new consumer is later added to this setup, its queue will initially be empty.
 An SQS queue does not have any history, and cannot be "replayed" again like a Kafka stream.